hssmalo/steampunkfantasy/rules.md

 ## Armor

 Before you roll damage, roll armor penetration first.
+If unit does not have armor, skip this step, and threat shot as penetrated all armor.

 How Armor penetration works is dependent on wether it is positive or negative.